w3f/Grants-Program/project_MPT.md

 ## Development Roadmap :nut_and_bolt:

-Our team is working on the creation and implementation of other features in the wider context of our infrastructure, outside of this grant application.
+Our team is working on the creation and implementation of other features in the wider context of our infrastructure development, outside of this grant application.
 We would have the equivalent of two senior engineers working full-time on this project and the intended language of development would be Rust.

 on This section should break the development roadmap down into milestones and deliverables.
 To assist you in defining it, we have created a document with examples for some grant categories [here](../docs/Support%20Docs/grant_guidelines_per_category.md).
 Since these will be part of the agreement, it helps to describe _the functionality we should expect in as much detail as possible_, plus how we can verify and test that functionality.
 Whenever milestones are delivered, we refer to this document to ensure that everything has been delivered as expected.